solo-io/gloo/devel/contributing/pull-requests.md

 ### Include a Changelog Entry
 All PRs are required to contain a changelog entry.
 This is enforced by the [changelog bot](automation.md).
 If you do not include one, the first reviewer should ask for this.

+You can use the [changelog.sh script](/devel/tools#changelog-creation-tool) to generate a changelog template for submission.

 ### Smaller Is Better
 Small PRs are more likely to be reviewed quickly and thoroughly.
 If the PR takes **>45 minutes** to review, the review may be less thorough and more likely to miss something important.